muranamihdk/denden_extension/README.md

 - Japanese Ruby Annotation
 - Tate-Chu-Yoko
-- Footnotes with epub:type attribute (also requires markdown.extensions.extra or markdown.extensions.footnotes)
+- Footnotes with epub:type attribute*
 - EPUB pagebreak syntax
 - Chunk file syntax

-The following is enabled by markdown.extensions.nl2br.
+(* This feature depends on the Python-Markdown's footnotes extension.
+So you also need the markdown.extensions.footnotes or markdown.extensions.extra which includes the footnotes extension to enable the feature.)

 Den-Den Markdown adopts GFM style line break.

-- GFM style line break

-markdown.extensions.extra, markdown.extensions.footnotes and markdown.extensions.nl2br are extensions included with Python Markdown.
+This can be enabled by markdown.extensions.nl2br, which is included with the Python-Markdown.

-The following is not implemented in denden_extension.
+The following syntax of Den-Den Markdown is not implemented in denden_extension.

 - Twitter account autolink syntax